GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+> ### If scientific reasoning were limited to the logical processes of arithmetic, we should not get very far in our understanding of the physical world.
+One might as well attempt to grasp the game of poker entirely by the use of the mathematics of probability.
 >
-> ~ *Steve Jobs*
+> ~ *Vannevar Bush*

 ---
 ## 🏎 Quick Facts